About

 In particular, I am interested in how penal change is possible—what causes a society to adopt new penal practices or abandon old ones, and what limits are placed on individuals’ efforts to effect change.
 I approach these questions through two lines of inquiry.

-First, I examine punishment historically focusing on particular periods and “moments” of change.
-My recent research primarily focuses on the period considered the “birth” of the prison in America (1776-1865)—the period during which the prison became most entrenched in our penal imagination—but my work extends from 1682 to ~1920.
-Increasingly, I have become less interested in social contextual explanations for penal change and more interested in the factors internal to the penal system, including the organizations, administrators, and front-line workers charged with meting out punishment, the technologies of punishment themselves, and the dynamics, norms, and myths within the penal field (taken together, what I call penal endogeneity).
-My research examines the lasting consequences of these internal or endogenous factors, not only for penal practice, but also for penal policy and change.
+Increasingly, I have become less interested in the well-documented social contextual explanations for penal change and more interested in the factors internal to the penal system, including the organizations, administrators, and front-line workers charged with meting out punishment, the technologies of punishment themselves, and the dynamics, norms, and myths within the penal field (taken together, what I call penal endogeneity).
+My primary research examines the lasting consequences of these internal or endogenous factors, not only for penal practice, but also for penal policy and change.

 Second, I examine prisoners’ adaptations to prison life—especially those activities that have been or may be labeled as resistance.
-My research on prisoners’ frictional activities and political resistance seeks to understand not only why prisoners engage in such activities but also under what circumstances this behavior leads to significant policy change.
+My research on prisoners’ frictional activities and political resistance seeks to understand not only why prisoners engage in such activities but also under what conditions this behavior leads to significant policy change.
 A major theme underlying these projects is an interest in how this behavior is interpreted by the prisoners themselves and others and with what consequences.
 My interest in prisoners’ adaptations is part of my larger interest in micro-level sociologies of prison.
 As part of that larger interest, I am also empirically examining the claim that original, but especially qualitative and ethnographic, research conducted within U.S. carceral facilities declined in the years leading up to 2000.

 Why Punishment?

 Understanding why we punish how we do—whether at the policy level or behind the scenes in practice—is incredibly important, particularly in the current context of American mass incarceration.
 Punishment is a powerful social institution that reflects and shapes important realities about a society, especially that society’s social ordering along class, race, and gender lines.
 Consequently, punishment affects not only those experiencing punishment, but also those beyond its technical reach.
+Of course, as scholars and commentators from Emile Durkheim to Fyodor Dostoevsky to Nelson Mandela have pointed out that we can learn much about a society from its penal system, especially its prisons.

 Empirical Approach